Home

 #Pussy #Riot #band #member #Maria #Alyokhina #escapes #Russia #dressed #food #courier #criticising #Putin #World #News

-Regardless of being sentenced to 2 years in prison for their activism, the group continued to speak out in opposition to the Kremlin leader, with Ms Alyokhina remaining decided to fight Mr Putin's system.
+Despite being sentenced to two years in prison for their activism, the group continued to speak out towards the Kremlin chief, with Ms Alyokhina remaining determined to battle Mr Putin's system.

 Russian air defences struck by Bayraktar drones - live updates on Ukraine conflict

-After being launched from jail, she continued her activism and arrange a news outlet targeted on crime and punishment in Russia, called Mediazona, with one other member of the band.
+After being launched from jail, she continued her activism and arrange a news outlet targeted on crime and punishment in Russia, referred to as Mediazona, with another member of the band.

-In April, Russian authorities placed her beneath home arrest as they tried to stop those within the nation who opposed their invasion of Ukraine.
+In April, Russian authorities placed her under house arrest as they tried to stop those in the nation who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.

-She was then capable of cross into Lithuania after looking for the help of an artist from Iceland, who secured her travel documents.
+She was then in a position to cross into Lithuania after in search of the assistance of an artist from Iceland, who secured her travel documents.

 Learn more: